 3D printing could easily be the most disruptive technology in existence today.

-It has potential to end the era of the Industrial revolution by turning homes to mini factories that produce everything from repair parts to food.
+It has the potential to end the era of the Industrial Revolution by turning homes into mini-factories that produce everything from repair parts to food.

 Let’s look at the advantages that the new technology offers us.